biocatiit/website/content/pages/about_support.rst

-The BioCAT facility has a ~550 square foot wet laboratory with sinks, hoods, analytical and platform balances, water de-ionizer, chromatography refrigerator, -20 and -80°C freezers, micro-centrifuge, high-speed centrifuge, Nanodrop, platform rocker, an EON plate reader and an AKTA FPLC.
+The BioCAT facility has a ~550 square foot wet laboratory with sinks, hoods, analytical and platform balances, water de-ionizer, chromatography refrigerator, -20 and -80°C freezers, micro-centrifuge, high-speed centrifuge, Nanodrop, platform rocker, an EON plate reader and an Bio-Rad NGC FPLC.
 It is possible to do a complete on-site purification of proteins from cell-pellets.
-We have s everal Zeiss stereomicroscopes and a Nikon inverted microscope with epi-flourescence capability.
+We have several Zeiss stereomicroscopes and a Nikon inverted microscope with epi-flourescence capability.
 The BioCAT instrumentation lab is also ~550 square feet and contains electronic testing equipment, fabrication and testing areas and a large granite table for assembling optics.
 We have